Wisdom Teeth

 After Wisdom Teeth Removal

 After the dentist extracts the third molars, the patient should hold the tampon placed in the mouth for half an hour.
 The patient should try to spit as little as possible because spitting can cause bleeding.
 The patient should not tamper with the wound in the area.
-Otherwise, this may increase pain, cause infection or bleeding.
+Otherwise, this may increase pain, and cause infection or bleeding.

 Swelling may occur in the area after surgery.
 Therefore, after tooth extraction, the dentist applies cold to the area to prevent or reduce swelling that may occur on the face (cheek).